Eisenhower Matrix for Remote Teams

 DO FIRST

-• Fix system outage blocking the entire team
+• Fix system outage blocking team productivity

-• Resolve a critical security alert
+• Resolve critical security alert requiring action

 PLAN THIS WEEK

-• Improve and document team's asynchronous workflows
+• Document and improve team's asynchronous workflows

-• Plan long-term project milestones and deliverables
+• Plan long-term project milestones collaboratively

-• Proactively schedule virtual team-building activities
+• Schedule virtual team-building and relationship activities

 DELEGATE

-• Re-organizing the shared drive's folder structure
+• Reorganize shared folder structure

 SKIP IF NEEDED